ghc/ghc/docs/users_guide/ghci.rst

         ghci> :main ["foo", "bar baz"]
         ["foo","bar baz"]

-    Finally, other functions can be called, either with the ``-main-is`` flag or the :ghci-cmd:`:run` command:
+    Finally, other IO actions can be called, either with the ``-main-is`` flag or the :ghci-cmd:`:run` command:

     .. code-block:: none